jhpoelen/obi-genbank/symbiota-support-hub-2023-09-11.md

 This may be a bit extreme of a statement in context of our collaboration, especially because I know that you've invested plenty of time in extending existing digital specimen with their GenBank sequences and beyond.

 In short, I'd like to have more discussion around effective collaboration that help nurture, and sustain, the socio-economical aspects of the digital extended specimen.
 Without these productive collaborations, the massive amount of work needed to better integrate the biodiversity / biology and informatics disciplines continues to be as is - sporadic and mostly based on volunteer work.
+A similar, but more broad argument, can be made for creating good working conditions to promote quality research [@Rahal_2023].

 Curious to hear your thoughts,